NickLindeberg/book_club/README.md

 ### 9. Workflow

-* Exceeds Expectations: Excellent use of branches, pull requests, peer and instructor code review, and a project management tool.
+N Exceeds Expectations: Excellent use of branches, pull requests, peer and instructor code review, and a project management tool.
 * Meets Expectations: Good use of branches, pull requests, peer and instructor code review, and a project management tool.
 * Below Expectations: Sporadic use of branches, pull requests, and/or project management tool.

 ### 10. Documentation

 * Exceeds Expectations: Excellent README which gives users an exemplary guide to the what your application is, how it's used, including screenshots, installation instructions, links to each project member's github, etc..
 Supplied DTR is fully complete and professional
-* Meets Expectations: A custom README is present and gives users an guide to what your application is about; a DTR is included in the project's root folder as well per Turing's DTR template
+N Meets Expectations: A custom README is present and gives users an guide to what your application is about; a DTR is included in the project's root folder as well per Turing's DTR template
 * Below Expectations: This project is lacking a README or DTR